Report Examines Structural Changes in Work and Society for Southwestern Ontario in Post-Pandemic Labour Market

 Windsor, ON – The COVID-19 pandemic has caused economic and social disruption throughout the world.
 This includes in our work, everyday lives, and society as a whole.
-To address this, Workforce Planning West, a coalition of nine workforce planning boards in Southwestern Ontario, with assistance from project partners Libro Credit Union, Ontario Tourism Innovation Lab, and Western Ontario Wardens Caucus, published their Workforce Planning West Scenario Planning Report and Interactive Dashboard, following six months of industry consultation involving more than 250 stakeholders and key informants.
+To address this, Workforce Planning West, a coalition of nine workforce planning boards in Southwestern Ontario, with assistance from project partners Libro Credit Union, Ontario Tourism Innovation Lab, and Western Ontario Wardens Caucus, published their Workforce Planning West Scenario Planning Report and Interactive Dashboard, following six months of industry consultation involving more than 250 community partners and key informants.

 Workforce WindsorEssex also released a local scenario planning report, Windsor-Essex Post-Pandemic Scenario Planning Report, including an interactive dashboard.
 The other workforce boards that are part of Workforce Planning West will be releasing their local reports in the coming days.

 The Southwestern Ontario and the Windsor-Essex reports each look at the effects of the pandemic locally and regionally in labour markets throughout Southwestern Ontario, while providing communities with a strategic framework to proactively plan ahead despite high uncertainty.